 The Importance of Search Intent with Content

-In this post, we’ll be discussing search intent content and why it’s so crucial for a successful digital marketing campaign.
+In this post, we’ll be exploring search intent content and why it’s so vital for a successful digital marketing campaign.

 What is search intent?

-Put simply, search or user intent is exactly what it says on the tin.
-What a person ‘intends’ to achieve when making a query on a search engine.
+Put simply, search or user intent is what a person ‘intends’ to achieve when making a query on a search engine.

 The WHY in the equation.

 Whether you have heard of search intent before or not, it’s something you use every day when you go online and search for something.